 NOTICE OF PRIVACY PRACTICES

-Our goal is to take appropriate steps to attempt to safeguard any medical, personal or protected health information (PHI) that is provided to us.
-We are required to: (i) maintain the privacy of PHI provided to us; (ii) provide notice of our legal duties and privacy practices; and (iii) abide by the terms of our Notice of Privacy Practices currently in effect.
+Our goal is to take appropriate steps to safeguard protected health information provided to us.
+We are required by law to: (i) maintain the privacy of protected health information provided to us; (ii) provide notice of our legal duties and privacy practices; (iii) notify you following a breach of unsecured protected health information; and (iv) abide by the terms of our Notice of Privacy Practices currently in effect.

 WHO WILL FOLLOW THIS NOTICE